ronak132/ronak132.github.io/index.md

 ### Hobbies

 I am also interested in robotics.
 I was Coordinator of [Robotics Club IITH](https://www.facebook.com/RoboticsClubIITH/).

-I also worked as core member of [Electronika Club](https://sq-al.facebook.com/elektronica.iith/).

 I was member of [ABURobocon](https://en.wikipedia.org/wiki/ABU_Robocon) IITH team for 2012-13 and 2013-14.